finnmayhew/NSI-knowledge-base/to-add.md

 ## Fix

-- Change sources to deepest reference
+- Change sources to deepest references (use DOIs when available)